Share accommodation is where you either rent a private property with others or move into an established share house.

 An example of a shared household agreement found here.

-More information about share housing, including legal issues can be found on the Tenants Union NSW site.
-There are also a very useful facts sheets on the Tenants Union website for people considering share houses and we strongly recommend you read this before entering into any arrangements.
+You can also find information about share housing, including legal issues, on the Tenants Union NSW site.
+We strongly recommend you read these resources before entering into any arrangements.

 If you still have questions about shared accommodation, or your accommodation arrangements, please contact UOW’s Housing Services Officer.